 Coconut ice is one of those old-fashioned sweets that is uncommon today.
-As we steer toward healthier options when entertaining our guests, treats such as this are mostly forgotten about.
+As we steer toward healthier options when entertaining our guests, treats such as this are mostly forgotten about (can I hear a collective sigh?).

 Traditionally, the recipe called for copha, but this particular recipe (which I personally love) leaves out the copha and uses condensed milk instread.
 It's a little healthier and just as delicious.
 I am sure that you will love this recipe too.